Pancreatic Enzyme Replacement Therapy (PERT)

 The dosing for these medications is based on the units of lipase in the capsules.
 The amount of lipase prescribed ranges from 2,600 to 40,000 lipase units per capsule.
 Children and people eating small amounts of food need lower doses, while adults are usually prescribed doses greater than 20,000 lipase units per capsule.

 Your medical team will instruct you on the number of capsules you will need.
-The general recommendation for adults is 2-3 capsules with standard sized meals and 1-2 capsules with snacks and small meals.
-The numbers of capsules needed may vary from person to person.
-Because of this you may be instructed to change the number of capsules you take depending on the symptoms you are having.
+The general recommendation for adults is 2-3 capsules with standard-sized meals and 1-2 capsules with snacks and small meals, but may need to be titrated up.
+The number of capsules needed may vary from person to person.
+Because of this, you may be instructed to change the number of capsules you take depending on the symptoms you are having.

 Remember the purpose of these medications is to help you digest and absorb the nutrients in your foods and to reduce the problems associated with malabsorption.
 Pancreatic enzymes are unlike other medications because the dose has to be adjusted to your level of enzyme insufficiency.
 Dosing is personalized and will be determined by you and your team.